SchlossLab/schlosslab.github.io/_labbies/coden.md

 github: megancoden
 ---

-I'm interested in developing computational tools and data analysis pipelines for microbiome research.
+I'm pursuing a double major in Computer Science and Molecular, Cellular, and Developmental Biology.
+I am interested in developing machine learning models that can predict the severity of _C. difficile_ infection.